 The CPI Form: Use and Process Summary

-If the information known to you is non-urgent, not a crime and a child/adult is not at immediate risk, this is appropriate to be shared as police intelligence using the CPI form.
-The CPI form is not a referral form, it is for sharing non-urgent information only specific to the risks listed above.
+If the information known to you is non-urgent, not a crime and a child/adult is not at immediate or significant risk, it is appropriate to be shared with police as ‘intelligence’ using the CPI form.
+The CPI form is not a referral or crime reporting form, it is for sharing non-urgent information which would not otherwise fall into other referral and reporting mechanisms .

 Upon receipt of a CPI form, intelligence handlers assess it to determine the level of risk and priority, this process can amount to one of the following outcomes: